deon610/SeleniumFrameworkWithCucumber/README.md

 -->All the common input is written in separate file and driven into test script to reduce redudant code.

--->Every element of the web page is written in separate file by using page object fashion and driven into the test script to have a better readability of the code.
+-->Every element of the web page is written in separate file by using page object model and driven into the test script to have a better readability of the code.